adamenagy/mfgdm-api-tutorial/Explorer and First Queries/index.md

 ```

 The next query requires a project id, and MFG Data Model API works with its unique value for the project id.
 That's why it exposes the usual project id inside the `alternativeRepresentations` field.
 We are not going to use the alternative representation for the projects in this tutorial but is always good to know how to retrieve it.
-You'll need it if you want to connect with ACC APIs or Data Management APIs, for instance.
+You'll need it if you want to connect with Data Management APIs, for instance.

 ### Step 3 - Listing Designs

 Usually inside a project, we have a complete structure of folders separating files according to project phase, disciplines, teams, etc...
-You might be used to traverse this folder structure to reach your items level, but that isn't necessary when we use AEC Data Model API.
+You might be used to traverse this folder structure to reach your items level, but that isn't necessary when we use MFG Data Model API.

 There are queries that list designs from a project and even from a hub.
 Obviously, by limiting the container the response is more precise, avoiding the need to go through multiple pages or filtering.